paulfioravanti/steno-dictionaries/dictionaries/README.md

   cannot put comments in [JSON][], I have attempted to document my justifications for going against Plover entries in the [overrides `README`][].

-- **Accented Letters**: containing outlines for [acute-accented][] and [grave-accented][] letters that I would typically use in Italian.
-The outlines are based on the following patterns:
+- **Accented Letters**: containing outlines for accented letters that I would typically use in Italian.
-  - Acute:
-    - `SP*` + letter: single stroke, acute accent as the `SP` pattern looks like it goes diagonally up in steno order
-    - letter + `KAOUT`: for when I want to retroactively acute accent a fingerspelled letter
-  - Grave:
-    - `SW*` + letter: single stroke, grave accent as the `SW` pattern looks like it goes diagonally down in steno order
-    - letter + `TKPWRAEUF`: for when I want to retroactively grave accent a fingerspelled letter

 - **[Emoji][]**: containing single-stroke outlines for my more frequently used emoji.
 I know there are